Molinero-Group/ice-wedge/README.md

 - The notebook begins by setting up the data and computing $T_{flat}$ for various binding energies.
 - It fits Gaussian Process models for different binding strengths.
-- The user can input custom geometries to predict $T_{het} and assess which nucleation barrier dominates.
+- The user can input custom geometries to predict $T_{het}$ and assess which nucleation barrier dominates.

 ## Outputs

-- Thet predictions: Nucleation temperature within the wedge
+- $T_{het}$ predictions: Nucleation temperature within the wedge, and outside the wedge
 - Shape of the critical nucleus inside the wedge
 - Dominant barrier: Either $B_1$ (internal) or $B_2$ (external) is identified
 - Plots: GPR fits